Mao, Peng Zhen, Norodom Sihanouk, Liu Shaoqi in Beijing, 1956

-Dr Osborne first met Sihanouk, then prince and prime minister, when he was a young Australian diplomat posted in Phnom Penh in 1959.
-Osborne then earned a PhD in history at Cornell, taught at the Australian National University and overseas universities, and worked for the United Nations along the Thai border during the early years of the Cambodian refugee crisis.
+Dr. Osborne first met Sihanouk, then prince and prime minister, as a young Australian diplomat posted in Phnom Penh in 1959.
+Dr. Osborne then earned a PhD in history at Cornell, taught at the Australian National University and overseas universities, and worked for the United Nations along the Thai border during the early years of the Cambodian refugee crisis.

 Q: Was Sihanouk really that charismatic?